Ra's al Ghul: Involvement with Batman

-After Talia encounters and falls in love with Batman in Detective Comics #411 (May 1971), Ra's begins to consider Batman as a possible heir.
+After Talia encounters and falls in love with Batman in Detective Comics #411 (May 1971), Ra's begins to consider Batman a possible heir.
 Ra's first deduces Batman's secret identity when he reasons the Dark Knight has to be rich, and learns only Bruce Wayne has bought the equipment a crime fighter would have; he is then ready to put Batman to a final test.

 Ra's surprises Batman in the Batcave, seemingly to enlist Batman's aid in rescuing both Talia and Dick Grayson, the first Robin, both of whom have apparently been kidnapped.
 Batman soon discovers the whole affair is a charade orchestrated by Ra's to test Batman, which he passes.
 Ra's asks Batman to become his heir, which Batman refuses, appalled by his genocidal plan to "cleanse" the world.
 This story was later adapted into a two-part story in Batman: The Animated Series during its first season under the title "The Demon's Quest".

 Despite being mortal enemies, Ra's al Ghul and Batman maintain some level of respect towards one another.
 Similar to The Riddler, Ra's admires Batman's intellectual prowess first and foremost, regularly referring to Batman as "Detective" or "The Detective" when speaking to or about him.
-Despite being aware of Batman's true identity as Bruce Wayne since their first meeting, Ra's has never exposed that information to the public or Batman's other foes; something Batman once attributed to Ra's' personal code of honor.
-However, Ra's has repeatedly used that knowledge to his own advantage when fomenting plans and contingencies against Batman.
+Despite being aware of Batman's true identity as Bruce Wayne since their first meeting, Ra's has never exposed that information to the public or Batman's other foes; Batman once attributed this to Ra's' personal code of honor, though Ra's has repeatedly used that knowledge to his own advantage when fomenting plans and contingencies against Batman.